Learning Methods - Thinking Styles - Teaching Methods

 help us classify objects, events, or ideas, building on the understanding

 that each object, event, or idea has a set of common relevant features.

 Thus, concept learning is a strategy which requires a learner to compare

 and contrast groups or categories that contain concept-relevant features

 with groups or categories that do not contain concept-relevant features.

-each person finds
+is when each person finds

 identity, meaning, and purpose in life through connections to the

 community, to the natural world, and to humanitarian values such as